Samsung/veles/docs/source/manualrst_veles_workflow_parameters.rst

                  {"type": "softmax"}]
       })

-This code defines this Model structure:
+The following code defines this Model's structure:

 .. image:: _static/layers.png

-Here is a list of all layers types:
+Here is the list of all layer types:

 1. "all2all_resizable" - (Forward: :class:`veles.znicz.resizable_all2all.ResizableAll2All`)
 2. "all2all_tanh" - (Forward: :class:`veles.znicz.all2all.All2AllTanh`, Backward: :class:`veles.znicz.gd.GDTanh`)